Antiz96/malias/README.md

 <br>
 The deleted alias will be gone right away.
 <br>
-Once again, each step is automated and secure for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...)
+Once again, each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...)
 <br>
-Example below with the 30th alias (list='ls -ltr'), previously added in the "add" function example :
+Example below with the 31st alias (list='ls -ltr'), previously added in the "add" function example :
 ![Malias-Delete](https://user-images.githubusercontent.com/53110319/166232379-be5b619e-2d8f-4d09-8f71-c87c9a43e550.png)